sangrampattnaik2003/Amazon-Clone/README.md

 # Amazon-Clone
+●Overview

-Welcome to the Amazon Clone Website project!
-This is a fully functional web application that replicates the look, feel, and core functionalities of the popular e-commerce platform, Amazon.
-The project is built using HTML, CSS, and JavaScript to create an interactive and dynamic user experience.
+•Welcome to the Amazon E-commerce Website Clone frontend project!
+This project is a clone of the original Amazon website, built using HTML and CSS.
+The purpose of this project is to recreate the visual design and layout of Amazon's user interface for educational and learning purposes.

+●Getting Started

+•To view the Amazon E-commerce Website Clone frontend, follow these steps:

+•Clone the repository to your local machine using the command: git clone https://github.com/sangrampattnaik2003/Amazon-Clone.git

+•Navigate to the project folder on your computer.

+•Open the 'Amazon.html' file in your web browser to explore the website.

+●》Technologies Used

+•HTML: For creating the structure and content of the website.

+•CSS: For styling and layout of the website.